kubernetes/community/contributors/guide/README.md

-**OWNER:**

-sig-contributor-experience
+# Kubernetes Contributor Guide

 ## Disclaimer

 Hello!
-This is the starting point for our brand new contributor guide, currently underway as per [issue#6102](https://github.com/kubernetes/website/issues/6102) and in need of help.
+This is the starting point for our brand new contributor guide, currently underway as per [issue#6102](https://github.com/kubernetes/website/issues/6102) and is in need of help.
 Please be patient, or fix a section below that needs improvement, and submit a pull request!

-Many of the links below should lead to relevant documents scattered across the community repository.
-Often, the linked instructions need to be updated or cleaned up.

-* If you do so, please move the relevant file from its previous location to the community/contributors/guide folder, and delete its previous location.
-* Our goal is that all contributor guide specific files live in this folder.

-Please find _Improvements needed_ sections below and help us out.

-For example:

-_Improvements needed_
-* kubernetes/community/CONTRIBUTING.md -> Needs a rewrite

-* kubernetes/community/README.md -> Needs a rewrite

-* Individual SIG contributing documents -> add a link to this guide
+Feel free to browse the [open issues](https://github.com/kubernetes/community/issues?q=is%3Aissue+is%3Aopen+label%3Aarea%2Fcontributor-guide) and file new ones, all feedback welcome!

 # Welcome